 “This approach has flattened our structure and broken up the big regional operations that eat up so many resources,” DeSalva said.
 “It gives the biggest, most important markets the freedom to focus on the dynamics of the business and to grow, and it supports greater collaboration in other markets.

-Adressing Millar’s expanded role, she added that “there is a logic to brining the Americas together.
+Adressing Millar’s expanded role, she added that “there is a logic to bringing the Americas together.
 Richard has already had a positive impact on growth in the US, and he will continue to focus his efforts on transforming the US operations, but we have strong leadership in Latin America and Canada and we believe there will be great synergies when these markets work together.”

 As for AlKadhi, she described him as “a proven leader who has worked across diverse cultures and operating environments, and has established a growth culture in METIA that we want to replicate across the entire agency.”